 First, our team did the whole basic tracking setup in Piwik PRO Analytics using UTM and measured the conversion.

-When working with many different agencies and people within them, tracking conventions change regularly.
+When working with many different agencies and people within them, tracking convertions change regularly.
 Make sure that you have strict guidance in place to create structural insights over all traffic channels.

 Then, our consultants exported all raw visitor data from Piwik PRO Analytics and the Customer Data Platform (Audience Manager) using API calls.
 This made it possible to: